Andrew Prine: Later years: 1990s–2010s

 During the 1990s, Prine continued to work in film and television.
 His appearances included Weird Science and Star Trek: The Next Generation.

 Prine worked with director Quentin Tarantino on an Emmy-winning episode of CSI: Crime Scene Investigation and in Saving Grace with Holly Hunter, Boston Legal, and Six Feet Under, in addition to feature films with Johnny Knoxville.
 The Encore Western Channel has featured him on Conversations with Andrew Prine, interviewing Hollywood actors such as Eli Wallach, Harry Carey, Jr., and Patrick Wayne, and film makers such as Mark Rydell with behind-the-scenes anecdotes.

 Stage

 A life member of the Actors Studio, Prine's stage work includes Long Day's Journey into Night with Charlton Heston and Deborah Kerr, The Caine Mutiny Court-Martial, directed by Henry Fonda, and A Distant Bell on Broadway.

-Legacy
+Accolades

 In 2001, Prine received the Golden Boot Award for his body of work in Westerns and two Dramalogue Critics Awards for Best Actor in a leading role.